grodansparadis/vscp-install-windows/files/README.txt

 all the other VSCP modules that are available from the Paradise of the Frog.

 So there is a lot for stuff available.
-If you want to support this development the best thing you can do is to buy something from the Frogshop, http://www.frogshop.se, or to contribute code or bugfixes.
+If you want to support this development the best thing you can do is to buy something from the Frogshop, http://www.frogshop.se, or contribute code or report/fix bugs.

+A special thanks to Andreas Merkle for code review and many fixes.
+Thanks also to everyone reporting bugs and "special features".

 Enjoy!

-LOS, Sweden 2015-04-11
+LOS, Sweden 2015-04-13
 Ake Hedman
 Grodans Paradis AB / Paradise of the Frog